thoughtspot/thoughtspot.github.io/pages/admin/system_admin/monitor_pinboards.md

 ### Data

-The **Data** section shows all the stored tables with details on the last update time, time taken for auto-indexing, number of rows, etc.
+The **DATA** section shows all the stored tables with details on the last update time, time taken for auto-indexing, number of rows, etc.

 The **Database** section has the following values: